 The biggest con of renting directly from an RV owner is that you may not have insurance protection in the event of an accident during your vacation.
 Another downside is that if a problem arises during your trip, you will be dealing directly with the RV owner, and there will not be anyone to help you mediate any dispute that may occur.

 One way to avoid these issues is to choose an RV rental from a reputable peer-to-peer rental service such as RVshare or Outdoorsy.
 This way, you will have insurance and customer service support to assist you if there is an issue of any kind on your trip.

-Where Can I Find RV Rentals By Owner Near Me?
+Where Can I Find RVs For Rent By Owners Near Me?